influxdata/docs-v2/content/influxdb/clustered/reference/cli/influxctl/database/create.md

 weight: 301
 related:
   - /influxdb/clustered/admin/custom-partitions/define-custom-partitions/
+  - /influxdb/clustered/admin/custom-partitions/partition-templates/
 ---

-The `influxctl database create` command creates a new database with a specified retention period in an InfluxDB cluster.
+The `influxctl database create` command creates a new database with a specified retention period in an {{< product-name omit=" Clustered" >}} cluster.

 The retention period defines the maximum age of data retained in the database, based on the timestamp of the data.